bxxd/yfinance-ux-mcp/README.md

 }
 ```

-**Note:** MCP servers in Claude Code are configured per-project in `~/.claude.json`, not in `~/.config/claude/mcp.json`.
+**Note:** For claude CLI users, MCP servers are configured per-project in `~/.claude.json`.
+Other MCP clients may have different configuration methods.

-### 3. Restart Claude Code
+### 3. Restart MCP Client

-After configuration, restart Claude Code to load the MCP server.
+After configuration, restart your MCP client to load the server.

-**How it works:** Claude Code launches the MCP server as a subprocess and communicates via stdin/stdout.
+**How it works:** The MCP client launches the server as a subprocess and communicates via stdin/stdout.
 All processing happens locally on your machine.

 ## Usage